adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

+No current issues.

+### Recent Issues

-#### 3 April 2019: 10:30 Cirrus issues ####
+#### 3 April 2019: 12:30 Cirrus issues ####

-Our systems team continue to work to resolve the issues with the Cirrus Service.
-We are hopeful that the service will be restored today and will be in touch with further information as we get it.
+Our systems team have now restored Cirrus and it is now fully operational once more.
+Please alert Helpdesk if you see any further problems.

 Apologies again for the inconvenience caused by this unplanned outage.

-### Recent Issues
 #### 1 April 2019: Cirrus issues ####

 There is an issue on Cirrus that is affecting SSH connections this morning.